 How Drug Abuse Impacts Families

-Those closest to a drug-addicted individual are hardest hit.
+Those closest to a drug-addicted individual are the hardest hit.
 Common patterns emerge within families where at least one individual is addicted to drugs.
 These patterns include high levels of criticism or negativism within households, parental inconsistency, or in the case of parents coping with a drug-addicted child, denial.
 Misdirected anger between drug addicted and non-addicted family members is common as is self-medication as a strategy in coping with family dysfunction.

 Co-dependent relationships often form between partners, where at least one partner is addicted to drugs and the majority of domestic disputes involve the use of alcohol or drugs.
 Children with one or more parents abusing drugs are more likely to take on the responsibility of the parental role, often functioning in denial of their parents’ addiction or behaviors relating to the addiction.
-These children commonly lack basic necessities, including shelter, and have little to no health care.
+These children commonly lack necessities, including shelter, and have little to no health care.
 Similarly, families with at least one drug-addicted parent are more likely to end up homeless or in poverty, and are less likely to have adequate health care, representing a common barrier in obtaining treatment for the addiction.

 Drug or alcohol abuse is the primary cause of more than 75 percent of all foster placements, and 80 percent of all child abuse and neglect cases cite drug or alcohol abuse as a primary factor.
 Rates of substance abuse among youth in foster care are significantly higher than comparative populations.
 Specific drug types are associated with higher rates of child custody losses.
 For example, fewer than 10 percent of babies born to untreated heroin addicted mothers reside their biological mothers at five years of age.
 And sadly, children of drug addicted individuals are eight times as likely to abuse drugs as adults.